maxtkc/mvths-wiki/docs/024a-microsecond-delay.rst

 Overview
 --------

 In addition to the standard delay function which is measured in milliseconds, there is also a microsecond delay measured in, you guessed it, microseconds.
-Up until now, you have not needed shorter delays in your projects, but as you get into creating frequencies, shorter delays will be helpful.
+Up until now, you have not needed shorter delays in your projects, but as you start creating frequencies to make sounds, shorter delays will be helpful.

 .. code-block:: c

-  delayMicroseconds(300);

-For every millisecond there are 1000 microseconds, or one millisecond equals one thousand microseconds.
-This correlates with the two engineering prefixes of milli and micro. you can find more on this in the lesson on engineering notation.
+  delayMicroseconds(300);  // Note that for every millisecond there are 1000 microseconds.

 Exercise:
 ~~~~~~~~~

-1. Complete the following table in your notebook.
+#.
+Complete the following table in your notebook.

 .. list-table:: Time Conversion
    :widths: 25 25 25